 During the initial elimination period, stick to a low-FODMAPs diet and take whatever steps necessary to restore the health of your gut flora (remember that FODMAPs foods cause gas and bloating by overfeeding the gut flora, so if you react poorly to FODMAPs, chances are you have a gut flora overgrowth to treat).
 It’s helpful to keep a journal of how you feel every day, so you have an accurate record to examine at the end of your experiment.

 After 5-6 weeks of strictly avoiding FODMAPs, try re-introducing these foods into your diet a little bit at a time.
-This article provides a useful suggested plan for re-introducing FODMAPs one by one, monitoring symptoms at every step.
+A good strategy would be to re-introduce FODMAPs one by one, monitoring symptoms at every step.
 Fortunately, many people who initially suffer from FODMAPs intolerance can start to reintroduce these foods, at least in small quantities, once their guts have healed and their digestion has improved.

 Living with FODMAPs Intolerance